-2022 Priority Areas

-K - 6

-1. Reading - Reading continues to be the focus.
-In 2022 K-2 have completed the Progressive Achievement Test and K-6 students have completed the PAT-R test.
-PAT-R (The Progressive Achievement Tests in Reading (PAT-R) are tests designed to assist teachers in their assessment of students' reading comprehension, vocabulary, and spelling.
-It provides teachers with objective information for setting realistic learning goals and planning effective programs.

-2. The PM Benchmark Reading Assessment is used for k-2 students to explicitly assess students instructional and independent reading levels.

-3. Reading bug is a reading program for K-2 used to reinforce more reading and comprehension activities at home.
+- 1. Reading Reading continues to be the focus.

+In 2023 K-2 completed the Progressive Achievement Test and K-6 students completed the PAT-R test.
+PAT-R (The Progressive Achievement Tests in Reading (PAT-R) are tests designed to assist teachers in their assessment of students' reading comprehension, vocabulary and spelling.
+It provides teachers with objective information for setting realistic learning goals and planning - provides teachers with objective information for setting realistic learning goals and planning effective programs.
+We also introduced DRA which is an individually administered assessment of student reading proficiency.
+The DRA allows teachers to determine each student's instructional level for reading and provides a method for evaluating their individual reading growth over time. - 2.
+Reading program: Sunshine online is used to reinforce more reading and comprehension activities at home for years 3-6. - 3.
+Learning Intentions and Success Criteria is used in the classroom to ensure the students follow the steps needed to achieve success in the lesson by achieving their targets/goals. - Hands on Mathematics activities and problem solving continues to be the focus.
+Students' achievements will be monitored using PAT Math.
+2023 K-6 completed the PAT Maths program.
+This evidence based assessment will assist teachers to monitor their students' growth and progress.
-4. K-2

-5. Learning Intentions and Success Criteria is used in the classroom to ensure the students follow the steps needed to achieve success in the lesson by achieving their targets/goals.

-6. Hands on Mathematics activities and problem solving continues to be the focus.
-Students 39; achievements will be monitored using PAT Math.
-K-6 will sit for the PAT maths.
-This evidence-based assessment will assist teachers to monitor their students' growth and progress.

-Support Staff: Extra support through small group, one-on-one and intervention programs are implemented using minilit and multilit, 2 full time support staff (k-2), 1 part time (K-2), 1 full time (3-6), 1 part time (3-6) support staff.
+Enhanced Support Initiatives

+In 2023, St Mark's College bolstered support services with targeted interventions using the Positive Behavior for Learning (PBL) approach.
+Small group sessions, one-on-one support, and specialised programs were implemented across K-6, supported by dedicated full-time staff where needed.
+These efforts aim to provide tailored support that nurtures student development and fosters a positive learning environment conducive to academic success.

+A data wall in a primary school has been an effective tool for monitoring and enhancing students' reading growth.
+It visually displays each student's progress, allowing teachers to quickly identify those who are excelling and those who need additional support.
+By tracking reading achievements and challenges in real-time, educators can tailor interventions and strategies to meet individual needs, fostering a more personalised and effective learning environment.
+This approach not only helps in maintaining accountability but also encourages a collaborative effort among teachers to ensure every student reaches their reading milestones.